spuky/lunatone-dali-integration/README.md

 # Home Assistant DALI2 IoT Integration

+⚠️ **WARNING: WORK IN PROGRESS** ⚠️

+This integration is currently under development and is not yet functional.
+The basic structure is in place, but the actual device communication and control features are not yet implemented.

+## Current Status
+- Basic integration structure ✅
+- HACS compatibility ✅
+- Device communication ❌ (Not implemented)
+- Light control ❌ (Not implemented)
+- Configuration flow ❌ (Not implemented)

 This is a custom integration for Home Assistant to control DALI2 IoT devices.

 ## Installation